EnthusiastNT/haydee2/README.md

 ## Thanks

-- Thanks to [Cotaho](https://github.com/Coltaho/), his Timespinner .asl was an inspiration
+- Most thankfull to [Cotaho](https://github.com/Coltaho/), his Timespinner .asl was an inspiration
-- Thanks to everyone sharing code and insight on the LiveSplit Discord, used the search function a lot!
+- Thanks to everyone sharing code and insight on the LiveSplit Discord, I've used the search function a lot!

 ## Contact